 The same is true for any product and brand.
 If your brand has strong positive perceptions, you will undermine those perceptions by releasing poor products.
 If you want to enhance your brand perceptions, launching better products is certainly advisable.

 Better Brand or Better Product: It Ignores Targeting

 It’s also worth remembering that “better” is relative.
 It means different things to different people.

 Consider buyers in the market for a new automobile.
 A heavy commuter may rank gas mileage as the most important criterion.
 A parent may value safety.
-An over-compensating playboy will prefer the yellow Ferrari.
+The over-compensating playboy will opt for the yellow Ferrari.

 It’s certainly desirable to hold the general perception as “best” in a given category.
 But smart challenger brands know that significant inroads can be made by being the “best” for a particular group of people.
 Who you serve is every bit as important as how.

 Ultimately, the question implied by Al Ries – “Would you rather have a better brand or better product?” – is irrelevant.
 It won’t help you make any brand management decisions.

 A better question to ask is this: “What are we doing today to ensure our success tomorrow?”
 This requires a deep knowledge of the needs of those you serve, and an understanding that product and perception are both critical to market success.

 It’s about the choices you make.
 But it helps to focus on the right questions.